 or say something, I shouldn't, I pause and instead,

 I say THANK YOU as many times I need to myself in my own mind to whomever, whatever, whichever is crushing or pushing me over the edge,

 Saying THANK YOU quickly informs my mind I will learn something valuable from the experience when I do work through it.

 Saying THANK YOU shifts and reduces my big thoughts and feelings to produce less negative destructive reactions.

-As for being a neurodivergent human when I'm affected by others or by an upset it can trigger my threat responses Fight Fright Freeze and Fawn.
-Internalised pressures trigger my PDA, OCD brain and derail my autistic ADHD neurology.
+As for being a neurodivergent human when I'm affected by others or by an upset it can trigger my threat responses Fight Fright Freeze and Fawn, creating internalised pressures triggering my

-When they get going together, the pressures multiply, consuming and overwhelming my whole body.
+When they get going together, the pressures multiply, consuming and overwhelm in my whole body.

 When I practice THANK YOU I'm always grateful later on when the storm within passes and have a more settled brain and time to work out what is truly upsetting me.
 When I know what is actually the root cause of my upsets I can work out what action I can take, if any, to better care of myself and my child.